CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/MagicSkills.md

 ## Spellcasting Focus

 All magic needs a Spellcasting Focus to be cast through wether a wizard's staff, a druid's focus, or even a character's own body.
 Just about anything can be made into a Spellcasting Focus from a narrative perspective, but it is up to the narrator to decide if their are any restrictions in their magic system/setting.

-A Spellcasting Focus's Base Dice Tiers influence magic skills cast through it, assuming they apply to that skill.
+Spellcasting Focuses often have [Skill Base Dice Tier](./../AdvancedRules/Effects.md#skill-base-dice-tier) Effects on them that infulence the magic skills cast through it, assuming they apply to that skill.